-Cyd Charisse said, “[Arthur Freed] changed the look of musicals.
-They suddenly were not old fashioned looking anymore.”
+Cyd Charisse said, “He changed the look of musicals.
+They suddenly were not old-fashioned looking anymore.”

-Freed began his career as a lyricist and his early work included vaudeville, even working with the Marx Brothers.
-After getting married, he moved to Los Angeles where he began to set his sights on bigger things that he wanted to accomplish.
+Freed began his career as a lyricist, and his early work included vaudeville, even working with the Marx Brothers.
+After getting married, he moved to Los Angeles where he set his sights on bigger things.

-MGM studio head Louis B. Mayer was interested in developing musicals, and Freed got connected with producing through him.
+MGM studio head Louis B. Mayer was interested in developing musicals, and Freed began producing thanks to him.